safing/web/_posts/2020-01-22-how-the-spn-compares-to-vpns.md

 ## Minor comments

-While the open source SPN app sits at the kernel, it can do all sorts of amazing stuff.
-It will enforce all your DNS queries to use DNS over TLS (DoT), which also prevents your router from snooping on you.
-Later, it will also block malicious connections via an integrated Application Firewall.
 **SPN Enforces DoT and Blocks Ads/Trackers**
+As the [open source Portmaster app]({{ site.github_url }}/portmaster/), which hosts the SPN, sits at the kernel, it can add all sorts of amazing privacy features.
+Current modules (free & optional) include a DNS Resolver which enforces all your DNS queries to use DNS over TLS (DoT) and a Privacy Filter which blocks malicious or unwanted connections.

 **VPN - a Very Precarious Narrative**
 There is [a great write up by Dennis Schubert](https://schub.wtf/blog/2019/04/08/very-precarious-narrative.html) showcasing the problem of todays commercial VPNs, both from a privacy and security perspective.
 Feel free to check it out, it also shows the valid use cases of VPNs.